 - Dionne Tanner – If you’re walking around Noosa definitely hit up Massimo’s Gelateria in Noosa Heads, love the rocher flavour!
 Also, if you want to drive for food, check out a cooking class or just go eat at Spirit House in Yandina.

 - Erica Wildey – Walk along the wooden path that runs on the beach.
 They also have lots of amazing sand castle makers that put tea lights in these sandcastles.
 And they really look like ‘castles’

-- Shandelle Kenane – Head to nitro genie in Hastings street, go on a sunset river cruise, dinner at Bombay Bliss in Tewantin or if you have a 4wd spend a day on Noosa north shore.
+- Shandelle Kenane – Head to nitro genie in Hastings street, go on a sunset river cruise, have dinner at Bombay Bliss in Tewantin, or if you have a 4wd spend a day on Noosa’s north shore.

 - Budget Travel Talk – Peregian Beach is our fave.
 Has a Sunday Market on the Beach front near the Surf Club too.
 Yandina has a nice local market and good healthy cafes.

-- Celeste Mitchell – Go to burger bar in Noosaville.
+- Celeste Mitchell – Go to a burger bar in Noosaville.
 Order the Dutch Oven!